-Setting up an API skeleton, what should I take into consideration? - Routing, Persistence and Caching
+Setting up an API skeleton in PHP, what should I take into consideration? - Routing, Persistence and Caching

 Building an API requires third party libraries, integration with database, cache solutions, testing frameworks, which patterns to use throughout the development between other tasks, that has nothing to do with the business domain.
 Such step, often, is not take as important as the business application, leading to later consequences.